Top 5 Dishwasher Problems and Solutions

 - Take your dishwasher apart, completely, regularly.
 Get every nook and cranny clean, and don’t forget to fish out any rubbish from your spray arms, which are the main culprits for blockages, as food and grime can easily get stuck in those little holes.

-- Don’t forget the edges of your door and the gasket, making sure to maintain the seal which prevents your appliance from leaking all over your kitchen floor.
+- Don’t forget the edges of your door and the gasket, making sure to maintain the seal which prevents your appliance from leaking all over the kitchen floor.
 Be sure to get the bottom of the door too- this is usually the dirtiest area as the dish trays cover it up when not in use, and the door obviously hides it from view when the washer is closed.

 - Regularly run your dishwasher, without any dishes.
 This essentially allows your washer to flush itself of any rubbish.
 Bear in mind you should only need a short, eco wash to do this.